kuber727904/speech-to-text/README.md

-you can find the hosted website herw [https://speech-to-text-24.netlify.app/](url)
+you can find the hosted website here [https://speech-to-text-24.netlify.app/](url)